shagflak/keystonedemo/README.md

 <pre>npm install</pre>

 2.- Once npm finish installation go to <b>keystone.js</b> and change the line <b>23</b>
+And adjust your mongo host if needed.

 <pre>
 'mongo': 'mongodb://localhost:27017/keystonedemo',
 </pre>

+Note: I am running on windows and this is the default host when running <mongod --dbpath="C:/db">

 3.- You can then run:
 <pre>